How RTI Will Impact your business in 2013! RTI – Are YOU Ready?

 • Accountability – it becomes the payroll service providers responsibility to ensure your payslips are accurate, comply with HMRC and tax regulations and are distributed on time.

-• Technology – a payroll provider will keep up to date with new technologies and software ensuring that you don’t need to make additional investment in-house; as they invest so you benefit from increased efficiencies.
+• Technology – a payroll provider will keep up to date with new technologies and software ensuring that you don’t need to make additional investment in-house as they invest so you benefit from increased efficiencies.

 • Flexibility – by being able to meet your needs overtime as requirements change and your business expands.